omegataupodcast/episode-prep/README.md

 ## How can I track what's happening here?

 You can check out [the commits page](https://github.com/omegataupodcast/episode-prep/commits/master).
-Unfortunately there is no notification mechanism for commits that I know of.
+If you have a Github-account you can click on the "watch"-button at the top of the page.
+You will then get notifications and emails for all new commits.

 ## Which Files to Change